5uaugustine/Blog-API/README.md

 - User Registration & Login
 - Password Hashing using bcrypt
 - JWT Authentication
-- Create, Read, Update, Delete Blog Posts
+- Create, Read, Update, Delete Blog Posts and comments
 - Only post authors can update or delete their posts
 - MySQL Database Integration